 Chime is worth getting if you’re looking for simple banking services with no monthly fees or minimum balance requirements.
-You will have access to a debit card, a huge ATM network, 0 monthly fees, a high-interest savings account, and do it all effortlessly from your mobile phone.
+You will have access to a debit card, a huge ATM network, a high-interest savings account, and do it all effortlessly from your mobile phone.

-Yes, Chime is a legit and trusted bank.
-Chime provides trusted banking services through its partnerships with Bancorp Bank and Stride Bank, both of whom are FDIC members.
+Yes, Chime is a legit and trusted financial company.
+Chime provides trusted banking services through its partnerships with The Bancorp Bank, N.A. or Stride Bank, N.A., both of whom are FDIC members.

 Is Chime a good service?